John Andrew Martin: Personal life

 On September 6, 1892 or 1902, he married Rose May Chitwood at Wellington, Kansas.
 They had a daughter, Stella.
 He wrote a novel based on the lives of his wife's parents who were pioneer settlers in Kansas.
 Published in 1908, it depicted the "dawn life of the prairie West and its people."

+Death and burial

-He contacted a case of ptomaine poisoning and died in Washington, D.C. on December 23, 1939.
+He contacted a case of ptomaine poisoning and died in Washington, D.C., on December 23, 1939.
 He was buried in Mountain View Cemetery, Pueblo, Colorado.